connect-naveensrikanth/etcd-serializable-reads-optimization/README.md

   Led the research and technical implementation, with a focus on advancing distributed databases through algorithmic innovation.

 **Relevance & Real-World Impact**

-* **Read Consistency Efficiency:** \
+* **Read performance optimization:**\
-  In large clusters, Serializable reads outperform Linearizable reads by avoiding Raft consensus, resulting in lower latency and higher throughput.
+In large-scale deployments, serializable reads improve response time and throughput by bypassing the coordination overhead required by linearizable reads.

-* **Scalable System Design:**\
+* **Scalability benefits:**\
-  Serializable reads scale more effectively, offering consistent performance as cluster size grows, making them ideal for high-throughput, distributed workloads.
+Serializable reads maintain consistent efficiency as cluster size increases, making them well-suited for distributed systems with demanding read-heavy workloads.

-* **Academic Recognition:** \
+* **Academic relevance:**\
-  Highlighted in academic studies and engineering papers addressing DNS resolution techniques and efficiency enhancements in ETCD systems.
+Recognized in academic and technical literature for addressing efficiency trade-offs in consistent data retrieval within distributed key-value systems.

-* **Educational Impact:**  \
+* **Educational contribution:**\
-  Integrated into academic initiatives, fostering ongoing scholarly discussion around container management and the optimization of cloud infrastructure performance.
+Used in instructional content and research contexts to illustrate trade-offs in distributed read models, supporting deeper exploration of system architecture and consistency strategies.

 **Experimental Results (Summary)**

 | Cluster Size (Nodes) | Linearizable Read QPS | Serializable Read QPS | Improvement (%) |
 | ---------------------| --------------------- | --------------------- | ----------------|